carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ~~~
 {: .source}

-An optional *closure* `{}` parameter can be specified to customize how items are printed.
+An optional *closure* `{}` parameter can be specified to customise how items are printed.
 For example:

-> # Closures
+#### Closures

-> Briefly, a closure is a block of code that can be passed as an argument to a function.
+Briefly, a closure is a block of code that can be passed as an argument to a function.
 Thus, you can define a chunk of code and then pass it around as if it were a string or an integer.
-{: .callout}

 ~~~
 Channel.of('1', '2', '3').view({ "chr$it" })